 The building is intended for involvement and commitment and is an important meeting place for anyone wishing to contribute to the Red Cross' efforts to help people in need.

 How to design a building for thousands of users?
 A group of volunteers from the Red Cross was involved in shaping the building throughout the design phase.

 The building is a celebration of the overarching goal of creating incentives for civil engagement in the world.
-The overlap of civil, public and private interest in creating a social sustainable society.
+A society where civil, public and private interest overlap.